sergi0g/cup/README.md

 - Extremely fast.
 Cup takes full advantage of your CPU and is hightly optimized, resulting in lightning fast speed.
 On my Raspberry Pi 5, it took 3.7 seconds for 58 images!
 - Supports most registries, including Docker Hub, ghcr.io, Quay, lscr.io and even Gitea (or derivatives)
 - Doesn't exhaust any rate limits.
 This is the original reason I created Cup.
-It was inspired by [What's up docker?](https://github.com/getwud/wud) which would always use it up.
+I feel that this feature is especially relevant now with [Docker Hub reducing its pull limits for unauthenticated users](.
 - Beautiful CLI and web interface for checking on your containers any time.
 - The binary is tiny!
 At the time of writing it's just 5.4 MB.
 No more pulling 100+ MB docker images for a such a simple program.
 - JSON output for both the CLI and web interface so you can connect Cup to integrations.
 It's easy to parse and makes webhooks and pretty dashboards simple to set up!